lordcrawford/everydaysounds/README.md

-# everydaysounds
+# Everyday Sounds
-Beat Maker using imported sounds
+Beat Maker Website

+Upload imported sounds and create your own beats on a 16-step sequencer